erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Since the CMG arrays should operate in three dimensions and under diverse loads, the worst case must be assumed i.e. that the momentum vector of the gyroscope will lie orthogonal to the angular velocity.
 Both the desired output torque produced by the CMG as well as the reaction torque  depend on the momentum of the gyroscope.
-But while the output torque depends on the gimbal velocity the reaction torque depends on the base rate Therefore the following relationship holds true (see section 3.2.6 of [@LeveSpacecraftMomentumControl2015]) for full discussion):
+But while the output torque depends on the gimbal velocity the reaction torque depends on the base rate Therefore, the following relationship holds true [@LeveSpacecraftMomentumControl2015, Sec.
+3.2.6]:

 $$ \frac{\omega_{gimbal}}{\omega_{system}} = \frac{\tau_{system}}{\tau_{gimbal}} $${#eq:torque-velocity-relation}